CenturyLinkCloud/PublicKB/Partners/support-escalation-process-for-partners.md

 ###Support Boundary

-The partner provides Tier 1 (need a definition of Tier 1 support) support to customers for all Cloud products that it resells.
+The partner provides Level 1 support to customers for all Cloud products that it resells.
 The following conditions apply to partner support services:
-* The partner will include Tier 1 support contact information in all web sites and materials that describe support distributed to customers.
+* The partner will include Level 1 support contact information in all web sites and materials that describe support distributed to customers.
 * The partner cannot list CenturyLink Cloud support contact information for end customers.

-####Definition of Tier 1 Support
+####Definition of Level 1 Support

 This is the initial support level responsible for basic customer issues.
-It is synonymous with first-line support, level 1 support, front-end support, support line 1, and various other headings denoting basic level technical support functions.
-The first job of a Tier I specialist is to gather the customer’s information and to determine the customer’s issue by analyzing the symptoms and figuring out the underlying problem.
+It is synonymous with first-line support, Tier 1 support, front-end support, support line 1, and various other headings denoting basic level technical support functions.
+The first job of a Level 1 specialist is to gather the customer’s information and to determine the customer’s issue by analyzing the symptoms and figuring out the underlying problem.
 When analyzing the symptoms, it is important for the technician to identify what the customer is trying to accomplish so that time is not wasted on "attempting to solve a symptom instead of a problem."

 This level should gather as much information as possible from the end user.
 The information could be computer system name, screen name or report name, error or warning message displayed on the screen, any logs files, screen shots, any data used by the end user or any sequence of steps used by the end user, etc. This information needs to be recorded into the issue tracking or issue logging system.
 This information is useful to analyze the symptoms to define the problem or issue.

 Once identification of the underlying problem is established, the specialist can begin sorting through the possible solutions available.
 Technical support specialists in this group typically handle straightforward and simple problems while "possibly using some kind of knowledge management tool."
 This includes troubleshooting methods such as verifying the issues, resolving username and password problems, making necessary update to the portal, verification of proper portal set up, and assistance with navigating around application menus.
 Personnel at this level have a basic to general understanding of the product or service and may not always contain the competency required for solving complex issues.
 Nevertheless, the goal for this group is to handle 70%-80% of the user problems before finding it necessary to escalate the issue to a higher level.

-CenturyLink Cloud will provide Tier 2 &3 support to partner under the following conditions:
+CenturyLink Cloud will provide higher level support to partner under the following conditions:

-*	Tier 2 & 3 support is provided in English only.
+*	CenturyLink Cloud support is provided in English only.
-*	CenturyLink Cloud support team will escalate based on the severity of the issue, the support level and based on the Prioritization Matrix.
+*	CenturyLink Cloud support team will work on the tickets based on the severity of the issue and the support level.

 ###Ticket Submission Process